danapalm/flakk-scanner/README.md

 FLAKK/
 ├── scripts/
 │   └── simple_domains.py        # Module containing the subdomain scanner
-│
+├── logs/                        # Folder to save scans (only in case to save scans) │
 ├── flakk.py                     # Main file that runs the interactive menu ├── README.md                    # Project documentation